 Basket size

 Powder baskets are essential in the harsh winter.
 Without them, your poles will sink into the snow.
 Also, in the backcountry, if you don't have the right basket, you won't be able to grip the snow when climbing, making it difficult to walk.
-Your first choice should be to choose a type of basket labeled "powder basket" or "wide basket" by the manufacturer
+Your first choice should be one that is labeled "powder basket" or "wide basket" by the manufacturer

 Furthermore, even powder razors come in a variety of shapes and soft materials.
 The feel of the swing and the sensation of using it vary, so it's up to your personal preference to decide